 When you’re pregnant, you’re inundated with advice, suggestions, and opinions.
 From everyone.
 Your loved ones and the cashier at the grocery store.
 While I’m sure everyone has the best intentions, this barrage of information can be overwhelming.
-It’s a whirlwind of, “You should,” “You’ll want to,” and “You just have to.”
-Childhood sleep myths, must-have products, hard and fast parenting rules.
+It’s a whirlwind of “You should,” “You’ll want to,” and “You just have to.”
+Childhood sleep myths and must-have sleep products and hard and fast parenting rules.
 The advice adds up, and it’s easy to get bogged down.

 Motherhood is a full-time gig.
 There is no “part-time” in this role.
 Whether you’re a stay-at-home mom, a working mom, or somewhere in between, your kids are on your mind 24/7, no matter what else is going on.
 Therefore, new moms tend to do a lot of research.
 With access to unlimited data via the internet, Barnes & Noble, or your mother-in-law (the latter having the most to say by a mile), you’ll inevitably be faced with conflicting information.

 Today, I want to focus on my area of expertise – SLEEP!
-And I’m here to try to dispel some of the more popular childhood sleep myths.
+And I’m here to dispel some of the more popular childhood sleep myths.
 Things I’ve seen in parenting forums, mom’s groups, or had angrily shouted at me in all caps in my Instagram DMs.

 Childhood Sleep Myths: Debunked

 1. Sleeping Too Much During The Day Will Keep Baby Up At Night

 This is highly unlikely, except in very extreme cases.
-Unless your little one is sleeping practically all day and up all night, you probably don’t need to focus too much on limiting their daytime naps.
+Unless your little one sleeps practically all day and is up all night, you probably don’t need to focus too much on limiting their daytime naps.
 Young infants especially need a ton of sleep.
 In fact, up until about 6 months, I don’t recommend that your little one be awake for more than 2-2.5 hours at a time.
 For newborns, that number is more like 45 minutes to an hour.